What Are Automotive Tools Called

 Specialized Tools

-A brake bleeder kit is a specialized tool used to bleed the brake system and remove any trapped air.
-It consists of a hose and a pump that creates pressure to force brake fluid through the system.
-A timing light is an essential tool for adjusting the ignition timing of your vehicle.
+A brake bleeder kit clears trapped air from the brake system using a hose and a pump that pushes brake fluid through.
+A timing light lets you set the ignition timing on your engine.

 Lifting and Jacking Tools

-An engine hoist, also known as a cherry picker, is a specialized tool used to lift and remove engines from vehicles.
-It consists of a heavy-duty frame, a hydraulic system, and a chain or cable for lifting the engine.
-A transmission jack is designed specifically for removing and installing transmissions.
-It has a low profile and adjustable arms to support the transmission during removal and installation.
+An engine hoist, also called a cherry picker, lifts and pulls engines out of vehicles using a heavy-duty frame, a hydraulic system, and a chain or cable.
+A transmission jack is built just for removing and installing transmissions, with a low profile and adjustable arms to cradle the unit.

 Measuring and Testing Tools